RNAi Biological Process

-RNA interference (RNAi) technology is a gene-silencing mechanism that uses small RNA molecules to inhibit the expression of specific genes.
-Double-stranded RNA (dsRNA) molecules, such as small interfering RNA (siRNA), can trigger the RNAi pathway, leading to the degradation of the targeted mRNA and the subsequent inhibition of protein synthesis.
+RNA interference (RNAi) is a gene-silencing mechanism that uses small RNA molecules to inhibit the expression of specific genes.
+RNAi function leads to the degradation of the targeted mRNA and the subsequent inhibition of protein synthesis when double-stranded RNA (dsRNA) molecules, such as small interfering RNA (siRNA), trigger the RNAi pathway.
 RNAi is an indispensable molecular biology tool for biomedical researchers studying gene manipulation and function in various organisms.

 Discovery of RNAi: A Revolution in Gene Regulation

-In the late 1990s, Fire and Mello discovered RNAi when they injected double-stranded RNA into the nematode Caenorhabditis elegans, leading to the selective silencing of specific genes and paving the way for a revolutionary gene regulation mechanism.
-The next crucial step in the development of RNAi technology was the identification of the key molecular players involved in the RNAi pathway, such as Dicer and RISC, which enabled scientists to understand the mechanism behind gene silencing and utilize RNAi as a powerful tool for investigating gene function.
-With advancements in high-throughput screening and bioinformatics, researchers have been able to design siRNAs that target disease-causing genes, opening possibilities for therapeutic applications and the development of more effective personalized treatments.
+In the late 1990s, Fire and Mello discovered RNAi by injecting double-stranded RNA into the nematode Caenorhabditis elegans.
+This led to the selective silencing of specific genes and paved the way for a revolutionary gene regulation mechanism.
+The next crucial step in developing RNAi was identifying the key molecular players involved in the RNAi pathway, such as Dicer and RISC.
+This enabled scientists to understand the mechanism behind gene silencing and utilize RNAi to investigate gene function.
+With advancements in high-throughput screening and bioinformatics, researchers have designed siRNAs that target disease-causing genes, opening possibilities for therapeutic applications and developing more effective personalized treatments.

 RNAi Pathway Steps: From Initiation to mRNA Degradation